philipwoods/short-guides/intro-to-github.md

 enter `git add -a` meaning "add all."
 If you re-enter `git status`, you should see that your file(s) are now described as "staged" or listed under "Changes to be committed."
 When you create a commit, only the changes which have been staged will be recorded, even if there are other changes to files in the project.
+Note that if you continue to edit a file after staging it, those later edits are not staged.
+This is represented in the output of `git status` as the file appearing in both the "unstaged" and "staged" sections.
+To stage these later edits, simply `git add` the file again.

 You may want to see what changes have been made to your files before choosing what changes should be committed.
 You can do this by entering `git diff` into your